thomasclarke1969/documentation/guide/ios/layerkit-transition-guide.md

 ```

 ## Typing Indicators
 Typing indicators are a common UI element in messaging applications.
-They notify the user that another user (or users) in a conversation is currently typing.
-LayerKit now provides platform support for implementing typing indicators.
+LayerKit now provides platform support for implementing typing indicators across Android and iOS applications.

-Applications can broadcast typing indicators by calling `sendTypingIndicator:` on `LYRConversation`.
+Applications can broadcast typing indicators by calling `sendTypingIndicator:` on an `LYRConversation` object.
 This method will broadcast a typing indicator event on behalf of the currently authenticated user.
+Each participant in the conversation will recieve a typing indicator notification.

 ```
 // Sends a typing indicator event to a specific conversation [self.conversation sentTypingIndicator:LYRTypingDidBegin];
 ```

-Applications are notified to incoming typing indicator events via `NSNotification`.
-Applications should register as an observer of the `LYRConversationDidReceiveTypingIndicatorNotification` key.
+Applications are notified to incoming typing indicator events via an `NSNotification`.
+Applications should register as an observer of the `LYRConversationDidReceiveTypingIndicatorNotification` key to receive typing indicator notifications.

 ```
 // Registers and object for typing indicator notifications.